MouseBiteLabs/Pocket-Protector-Power-Board/README.md

 1) Check R10.
 It must be approximately 2.49 kΩ.
 2) Check R9.
 It must be approximately 10 kΩ.

+### Low Power Test

+To do

+### Preparing and Installing the USB-C Board

+The USB-C breakout board sits on top of where the DC jack used to be.
+The board thickness should be 1.2mm for best fitment.

+1) Trim the legs of the USB-C port before soldering it in the board, so that the bottom of the board is a flush surface.
+2) Solder in the port, then the 5.1kΩ resistors R1 and R2.
+3) Place the board on top of the MGBC board, line up the solder pads through the holes, and flow solder through all five holes to secure it to the board.

+### Installing the Power Board

+To do

 ## Bill of Materials

 A prepopulated cart from Mouser can be found here: https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=b428eecae2.
 You may want to consider ordering multiple quantities of some parts just in case you lose some during assembly.